Equation 1: The optimized conditions for the coupling of DMSO with a methyl ketone to access a ketoallylmethylsufide

 Mechanistic studies (including deuterium-labeled DMSO and substrate studies, reactions beginning with proposed intermediate species, reactions with phenylmethylsufoxide, and studies using radical inhibitors) all supported the proposed mechanistic pathway to the sulfide (Scheme 1) and, minus the NaOAc, the proposed mechanistic pathway to the sulfone (Scheme 2).

-In Scheme 1, DMSO is activated by the acid to produce the electrophilic thionium ion A. Reaction with enamine produces the thiomethylated enamine C. Attack of by another thionium ion makes the dithiomethylated species D. Reaction with water produces the dithiomethylated ketone E which undergoes elimination in the presence of base to make the ketoallylmethylsufide F.
+In Scheme 1, DMSO is activated by the acid to produce the electrophilic thionium ion A. Reaction with enamine B produces the thiomethylated enamine C. Attack of C by another thionium ion makes the dithiomethylated species D. Reaction with water produces the dithiomethylated ketone E which undergoes elimination in the presence of base to make the ketoallylmethylsufide F.

 Scheme 1: Proposed mechanistic pathway for the formation of the ketoallylmethylsufide.

 Mechanistic studies indicated that the sulfone species K was formed through a radical pathway (Scheme 2).
-It had been previously reported5 that DMSO in acetic acid in the presence of TsOH generates species G which cleaves to form the methylsulfonyl and the thiomethyl radicals H and I. Radical H then adds to the ketoallylmethylsufide to produce J. Loss of a thiomethyl radical produces the sulfone K, and the thiomethyl radical gets oxidized to the sulfone radical to reenter the reaction pathway.
+It had been previously reported5 that DMSO in acetic acid in the presence of TsOH generates species G which cleaves to form the methylsulfonyl and the thiomethyl radicals H and I. Radical H then adds to the ketoallylmethylsufide F to produce J. Loss of a thiomethyl radical produces the sulfone K, and the thiomethyl radical gets oxidized to the sulfone radical to reenter the reaction pathway.

 Scheme 2: Proposed mechanistic pathway for the formation of the ketoallylmethylsufone.